HL7/CDA-ccda/input/pagecontent/screeningandassessments.md

 SDOH Observations and Survey Screenings and the resultant plans and interventions are foundational towards improving a person's overall health and wellness when confronted with health problems.

-### Specific USCDI Data Elements Represented with Assessement Screening
+### Specific USCDI Data Elements Represented with Assessment Screening

 #### Alcohol Use

 The [Alcohol Use Related Questionnaire Panel Codes](https://vsac.nlm.nih.gov/valueset/2.16.840.1.113762.1.4.1222.1585/expansion) contains the LOINC Panel Codes for Alcohol Use Disorder Identification Test - Consumption AUDIT-C and PROMIS short form - alcohol - alcohol use 7a - version 1.0.
-These **SHOULD** be used with [Assessment Scale observation](StructureDefinition-AssessmentScaleObservation.html) together with [Assessement Scale Supporting observations](StructureDefinition-AssessmentScaleSupportingObservation.html) to represent detailed patient questionnaires about alcohol use.
+These **SHOULD** be used with [Assessment Scale observation](StructureDefinition-AssessmentScaleObservation.html) together with [Assessment Scale Supporting observations](StructureDefinition-AssessmentScaleSupportingObservation.html) to represent detailed patient questionnaires about alcohol use.

 #### Substance Use (Including Alcohol Use)

-The [Substance Use](https://vsac.nlm.nih.gov/valueset/2.16.840.1.113762.1.4.1222.1015/expansion) **SHOULD** be used with [Assessment Scale observation](StructureDefinition-AssessmentScaleObservation.html) without the Assessment Scale Supporting Observation to represent simple question and answer assesement questions such as, "How often do you have a drink containing alcohol" or "How often have you used any prescription medications just for the feeling, more than prescribed or that were not prescribed for you in past 12 months (TAPS)"
+The [Substance Use](https://vsac.nlm.nih.gov/valueset/2.16.840.1.113762.1.4.1222.1015/expansion) **SHOULD** be used with [Assessment Scale observation](StructureDefinition-AssessmentScaleObservation.html) without the Assessment Scale Supporting Observation to represent simple question and answer assesement questions such as, "How often do you have a drink containing alcohol" or "How often have you used any prescription medications just for the feeling, more than prescribed or that were not prescribed for you in past 12 months (TAPS)".

 The [Drug Misuse](https://vsac.nlm.nih.gov/valueset/2.16.840.1.113762.1.4.1222.707/expansion) **SHOULD** be used with [Problem Observation](https://vsac.nlm.nih.gov/valueset/2.16.840.1.113762.1.4.1222.707/expansion) at Observation.value or with [Social History Observation](StructureDefinition-SocialHistoryObservation.html) at Observation.value to represent conclusions or diagnoses pertaining to drug misuse or abuse.